Stumble/sqlc/GUIDE.md

 );
 ```

-But If you want to implement buld upsert, a workaround is to use `unnest` function to pass each
+But If you want to implement bulk upsert, the best practice is to use `unnest` function to pass each
 column as an array.
 For example, the following query will generate a bulk upsert method.

 ```sql